akshayc11/blog/_posts/2017-06-09-build-sox-from-scratch.md

 title: Building SoX from scratch, aka an excercise in self-fladgellation
 ---

-For people who just want the instructions, go [here](#).
+For people who just want the instructions, go [here](#instructions).
 For people who want to read about my frustration, pain, and the road to my eventual success, keep reading.

+Thanks to Stuart Langridge for his [blogpost](https://kryogenix.org/days/2014/11/18/making-a-static-build-of-sox/) from which, I was able to leverage ideas, and was able to understand the syntax for the configure that I finally used.

 ##Introduction
 [SoX](http://sox.sourceforge.net/) is a self-proclaimed swiss army knife of sound processing programs.
 Indeed, I have used it quite a lot in my years as a speech recognition researcher.
 It gives you really quick and quite intuitive, and frankly really powerful options to modify audio files right from the command line.